MiningMyBusiness/LarvalZebrafishTracker/Code/README.md

 This function tracks the centroid of the fish and smooths the results.
 Specifically, it performs Steps 1 and 2 in the process description found above.

 #### fishBodyTracker.m
 This function tracks the body of the fish with the help of the centroid tracking performed by the previous function.
-It performs Step 3 from the list above.
+It performs Step 3 from the list above and all of its subcomponents.

 #### fishBodySmoother.m
 This function smooths the results from fish body tracking.
 It performs Step 4 from the list above.